What is a car lease?

 How does a car lease work?

-The financier purchases the vehicle on behalf of the customer, who then leases the vehicle back from the financier and pays a fixed monthly lease rental for the term of the lease.
+The lender purchases the vehicle on your behalf, and then leases it back to you.
+You’ll pay a fixed monthly lease rental for the term of the lease.

 - Flexible contract terms ranging from 12 to 60 months (one to five years)